tsherif/space-shooter.c/ARCHITECTURE.md

 The platform layer interacts with the game and rendering layers using an API inspired by [Handmade Hero](https://handmadehero.org/) and defined in [platform-interface.h](./src/shared/platform-interface.h).
 The platform layer implements the following functions used by the game and rendering layers:
 - `platform_getInput(Game_Input* input)`: Get current input state.
+- `platform_loadSound(const char* fileName)`: Load a wave file into the audio system and return an id to reference it.
-- `platform_playSound(Data_Buffer* sound, bool loop)`: Output sound to an audio device.
+- `platform_playSound(int32_t id, bool loop)`: Output sound to an audio device.
 - `platform_debugMessage(const char* message)`: Output a message intended for the developer while debugging.
 - `platform_userMessage(const char* message)`: Output a message intended for the end user.
 - `platform_loadFile(const char* fileName, Data_Buffer* buffer, bool nullTerminate)`: Load contents of a file into memory.
 Optionally, null-terminate if the data will be used as a string.

-Once the platform layer initializes system resources, it calls into the game layer using the following lifecycle functions:
+Once the platform layer initializes system resources, it calls into the game layer using the following life cycle functions:
-- `game_init()`: Initialize game resources.
+- `game_init(Game_InitOptions* opts)`: Initialize game resources.
+Options allow customizations for specific platforms (e.g. don't immediately initialize audio on the Web).
-- `game_startMusic()`: Start playing background music.
+- `game_initAudio()`: Initialize audio, if not done in `game_init` (e.g. for the Web after user interaction).
 - `game_update(float elapsedTime)`: Update game state based on time elapsed since last frame.
 - `game_draw()`: Draw current frame.
 - `game_resize(int width, int height)`: Update rendering state to match the current window size.